Henri-Kulmala/ProductManager/README.md

 <summary><strong>Click to expand</strong></summary>

 **ProductManager** is a full-stack web application for managing and publishing structured product information.
 The project was designed as a lightweight and secure admin interface that allows the creation, modification, and deletion of product data stored in a cloud database.
+This data is then used to output a list of products for customers to view.

 ### Key Features
 - Modern React + Vite **frontend** for a responsive admin panel